 Please visit the IPOS website for more information.
 Alternatively, you may submit your enquiry here.

-How long will it take for the IP2SG database to be updated with information from online submissions?
+How long will it take for the IP2SG database to be updated with information from online submissions via the EOS?

-The IP2SG database will be updated within the same day the online submissions are successfully made.
+The IP2SG database will, as far as possible, be updated within the same day the online submissions via the EOS are successfully made.

-Do I need to be a registered user to perform patent searches and/or download published patent information?
+Do I need to be a registered user to perform searches and/or download information?

 No. You do not have to be a registered user to access these services.
-Use of the search engine and downloading of published patent information (i.e. published patent specifications, patent register and renewal details) are available on the public portal .
+Use of the search engine and downloading of information are available on the public portal.

-Is it possible to obtain the specification of a particular patent before it is available online?
+Is it possible to request for the inspection of a file?

 eJournals & Downloads

-What software should I use to view the Patents eJournal?
+What software should I use to view the Patents, Trade Marks and Registered Designs eJournal?

-Adobe Acrobat Reader version 4.0 or above is needed to view the Patents eJournal.
+Adobe Acrobat Reader version 4.0 or above is needed to view these eJournals.

-How long will each issue of the eJournal be available online?
+How long will each issue of the Patents, Trade Marks and Registered Designs eJournal be available on the IP2SG website?

-Each issue of the Journal will be online for three months.
+Each issue of the eJournals will be available free-of-charge on the IP2SG website for three months.

 Correspondence Module (eCommunications)